 Of the more than 1,200 large companies that South Pole surveyed, nearly all have set science-based emission reduction targets, or are gearing up to announce those plans within the next year.
 But a surprising number — at least 25 percent — are keeping quiet about their efforts, fearing backlash and scrutiny, particularly in the event of missed or delayed targets.

 “We see that sustainability-minded businesses are increasingly backing up their targets with science-based emissions reductions milestones, which is absolutely the right approach,” Renat Heuberger, CEO of South Pole, said in a statement accompanying the report.
 “But if a quarter today aren’t coming forward with details on what makes their target credible, could corporate green-hushing be spreading?”

-South Pole reports that ahead of last year’s COP26 climate summit, hundreds of companies set net-zero targets and published them in high-profile campaigns.
+South Pole reports that ahead of the 2021 COP26 climate summit, hundreds of companies set net-zero targets and published them in high-profile campaigns.
 “Corporate ambition has not waned since,” the organization says.
 The latest report’s findings confirm that companies are continuing to set these targets and increasing budgets to support them.
 “Yet just one year later, ahead of COP27, this growing reluctance to publicise science-aligned climate targets raises questions around why some companies do not want to make their goals widely known.”